shoutem/redux-composers/README.md

 export default mergeReducers([todos, upperTodos])
 ```

-#### `mapReducers(keySelector, reducer)`
+### `mapReducers(keySelector, reducer)`
-MapReducers is composer that enables applying reducer on substate that is selected based on key.
+MapReducers is composer that applies `reducer` on substate that is selected based on key.
 Key is selected from
-action based on keySelector.
-If key doesn't exists in state then `undefined` is passed to reducer as state argument and
-newly produced result from reducer is saved in the state under the reducer's key.
-MapReducers can be used when you have
+action based on `keySelector`. `mapReducers` can be used when you have need for multiple instances of state, but you
-need for multiple instances of state, but you want to apply changes only on instance with same key as key in action.
+want to apply changes only on instance with same key as key in action.
 Uses map as data structure.

 ###### Arguments
 `keySelector` (*Function|String*): It can be a function or string.
-Function should be defines as `keySelector(action)`
+Function should be defined as `keySelector(action)`
 where function returns key extracted from `action`.
 You can also pass string which defines path to property in `action`.
 Path can be defined in every convention that `_.get` understands from `lodash` library.
+If key doesn't exists in state
+then `undefined` is passed to reducer as state argument and newly produced result from reducer is saved in the state
+under the reducer's key.

 `reducer` (*Function*): Applied to substate under key defined with `keySelector`.
 ###### Returns